vermont42/racecondition.software/speaking.md

 title: Speaking
 ---

 I am proud to have spoken in public about software development on several occasions.
-The preparation is brutal, but the reward is great.
+The preparation is intense, but the reward is great.

 ### Upcoming and Past Talks